 - (1) Information is based on settlement dates of repurchase transactions. - (2) Consists of shares of our common stock, par value \$0.01 per share.
 All repurchases were made pursuant to a previously-announced program.
-All repurchases were made in open market transactions. - (3) Includes commissions paid. - (4) In April 2012, the Company's Board of Directors authorized a \$150.0 million stock repurchase program covering a twelve-month period commencing on May 1, 2012.
-In January 2013, the Board of Directors authorized a \$150.0 million extension of its share repurchase program, effective for a twelve-month period beginning February 1, 2013.
-Unused amounts from the April 2012 program were not carried over to teh January 2013 program.
-See Note 8 to our unaudited consolidated financial statements included elsewhere in this quarterly report on Form 10-Q. - (5) Reflects \$150.0 million from the 2012 program minus the total aggregate amount purchased during such month and all prior months during which the 2012 repurchase program was in effect and the aggregate commissions paid in connection therewith. - (6) Reflects \$150.0 million from the 2013 program minus the total aggregate amount purchased during such month and the aggregate commissions paid in connection therewith.
-Based on settlement date, an additional \$0.4 million used for repurchases made under the 2012 program during February 2013 is excluded from presentation.
+All repurchases were made in open market transactions. - (3) Includes commissions paid. - (4) In January 2013, the Board of Directors authorized a \$150 million share repurchase program, effective for a twelve-month period beginning February 1, 2013. - (5) Reflects \$150 million from the January 2013 repurchase program minus the total aggregate amount purchased thereunder to date and the aggregate commissions paid in connection therewith.
+In October 2013, a new \$750 million share repurchase program was authorized by our Board of Directors effective from October 16, 2013 through December 31, 2016.
+The remaining amounts available under the January 2013 program of \$47.2 million will not carry over into the October 2013 program.